Cambridge C1 Advanced (CAE) Listening Part 4

 How to Answer the Questions in C1 (CAE) Listening Part 4

 Keywords are the words that are most important or carry the most significant meaning in each answer choice or question.
-By identifying the keywords, you can quickly focus on the relevant information.
+By identifying the keywords, you can quickly focus on what the statement is trying to say.

 Once you listen to the audio, listen for keywords you identified earlier.
 This way you won’t get lost in the audio.
-Once you hear the keyword or a synonym of it, focus on the meaning and try to identify the answer, which can be found either in the idea introduced before or after the keyword.
+Once you hear the keyword or a synonym of it, focus on the meaning and try to figure out whether or not this statement related to what the speaker said.

 Note: Be very cautious of the synonyms and distractors.
 The audio introduces the ideas through synonyms so you have to be very diligent.
 Also, the speaker may use a word that seems to be the answer but later change the idea using a negative word that negates the idea introduced earlier.
 This is called a distractor, which you will regularly find in Cambridge listening tracks.